siberianfox/g2wiki/Text-Mode.md

 In addition the the operating groups above a series of diagnostic groups can be enabled at compile time See [Diagnostics](Diagnostics)

 ### Uber-Groups
-In text mode (but not JSON mode) the following groups of groups are also available for display:
+In text mode the following groups of groups are also available for display:

 	Uber-Group | Token | Notes
 	--------|----------|-------